wpilibsuite/frc-docs/source/docs/software/old-commandbased/subsystems/pidsubsystems-pid-control.rst

          }

          protected void usePIDOutput(double output) {
-             motor.pidWrite(output); // this is where the computed output value fromthe PIDController is applied to the motor }
+             motor.pidWrite(output); // this is where the computed output value from the PIDController is applied to the motor
+         }
       }